Joint Pain Advice

 A new model of care for chronic joint pain.

-Recognised by NICE as an excellent example of how NICE guidance and standards are being put into practice, our JPA model of care is a safe and cost effective alternative to GP consultations.
+Recognised by NICE as an excellent example of how NICE guidance and standards are being put into practice, our Joint Pain Advice (JPA) model of care is a safe and cost effective alternative to GP consultations.
 Involving a series of face-to-face consultations, Advisors work collaboratively with people with hip and/or knee osteoarthritis and/or back pain, focusing on supporting self-management.

 Using behavioural change techniques Advisors work with individuals to discuss their lifestyle, challenges and goals, and begin to alter people’s health beliefs about joint pain and impact on healthy behaviour and lifestyles.
 They jointly develop a care plan which includes tailored advice and support based on NICE guidelines e.g.: